 - An article from AIAA: X-15 Propulsion System

-- Elon Musk explains how the Raptor 2 rocket engine works.
+- Elon Musk explains how the Raptor 2 rocket motor works.